 Lifesaving kick is legs-only and competitors must use whip kick, eggbeater, or scissor or inverted scissor kick as described in the Canadian Lifesaving Manual.
 Flutter kick is not an acceptable lifesaving kick.
 Body position is on back or side.
-Arms may not be used for propulsion, but may be held in the position of the competitor's choice and may be used to turn at the pool edge.
+Arms may not be used for propulsion, but may be held in the position of the competitor's choice and may be used to turn at the pool wall.

-In addition to the General Rules in Section 3 and those outlined in 4.1 through 4.3 in the ILS Competition Manual, the following behaviour shall result in time penalty/disqualification:
+In addition to the General Rules in Section 2 and those outlined in 3.1 through 3.3 in the ILS Competition Rule Book, the following behaviour shall result in time penalty/disqualification:

-- i) Incorrect strokes. - ii) Not surfacing within 12.5 m after the start and each turn. - iii) Failure to touch the wall during the turn - iv) Failure to touch the finish wall. - v) Touching the pool bottom or pulling the lane divider. - vi) Leaving the start before the previous competitor has touched the wall. - vii) Failure to complete the event as defined and described.
+- a) Incorrect strokes. - b) Not surfacing within 12.5 m after the start and each turn. - c) Failure to touch the wall during the turn - d) Failure to touch the finish wall. - e) Touching the pool bottom or pulling the lane divider. - Leaving the start before the previous competitor has touched the wall. - g) One competitor completing two or more legs of the event. - h) Failure to complete the event as defined and described.